android/ndk-samples/display-p3/README.md

       engine->display_, config, engine->app->window, attributes.data());

 ```
+Android 10+ supports EGL_GL_COLORSPACE_DISPLAY_P3_PASSTHROUGH_EXT, the sample detects the extension and enables it
+instead of EGL_GL_COLORSPACE_DISPLAY_P3_EXT.
+The difference between the two is on how to handle OETF/EOTF ( gamma like thing):
+- EGL_GL_COLORSPACE_DISPLAY_P3_PASSTHROUGH_EXT tells hardware to bypass OETF/EOTF transfer functions
+- EGL_GL_COLORSPACE_DISPLAY_P3_EXT enables transfer functions when writing to framebuffers.
+Note that the implementation on Android 8 and Android 9 for EGL_GL_COLORSPACE_DISPLAY_P3_EXT may varies on your test devices,
+if you see the color washing out or too dark, you could change the code to alter OETF/EOTF functionality and texture's setting
+to get a correct setting fit your system.

 All images under the assets folder are *assumed* to be already encoded in Display P3 color
 space:
 - gamma value : 2.2